DNA samples: When you have to give a sample

-- You're under arrest or about to be charged – If the police have arrested you for a jailable offence or they intend to charge you, they can legally require you to give a DNA sample (see below, “When you're under arrest: Police can take a DNA sample without a court order”).
+- You’re under arrest or about to be charged – If the police have arrested you for a an offence punishable by a prison term or they intend to charge you, they can legally require you to give a DNA sample (see below).

-- The police have a court order – If the police suspect you of a jailable offence and you've refused to give them a DNA sample after they asked you for one, the police can go to the District Court to ask a judge to order you to give a sample (see below, “When you're a suspect: Police need a court order”).
+- The police have a court order – If the police suspect you of an imprisonable offence and you’ve refused to give them a DNA sample after they asked you for one, the police can go to the District Court to ask a judge to order you to give a sample (see: “When you’re a suspect: Police need a court order”).

 Note: You should always talk to a lawyer before agreeing to give the police a DNA sample.